-Person-Centred Planning is a process of continual listening, and learning; focussed on what is important to someone now, and for the future, and acting upon this in alliance with their family and friends.
+Person-Centred Planning is a process of continual listening, and learning; focus on what is important to someone now, and for the future, and acting upon this in alliance with their family and friends.

 There are five key features of Person Centred Planning: